p3r7/blog/_posts/2021-05-10-norns-community.md

 Overseen by Brian (@tehn), Dan and Tyler Etter started playing seriously with the idea of a wiki so that knowledge between _script_ creators and users could be shared.

-Before that, the forum was used for that purpose but it was tedious to find back technical information buried deep bewteen more general posts.
+Before that, the forum was used for that purpose but it was tedious to find back technical information buried deep between more general conversation.

 A wiki looked indeed like the best tool to create a shared memory, a common documentary heritage.